NUSGreyhats/grey-cat-the-flag-site/content/index.md

 There will be two categories this year

-1. Local Category consists of: NSFs, students that are currently enrolled in an educational institute in Singapore (team should consist of at least one Singapore Citizen)
+1. Local Category consists of: NSFs, students that are currently enrolled in an educational institute in Singapore (team should consist of at least one Singapore Citizen), singapore citizens studying in an overseas institution

 2. Open Category consists of: all participants who do not qualify for the local category, participants who are eligible for the local category but opts in for the open category